tethysplatform/tethys/docs/installation/ubuntu16.rst

 .. tip::

     Running into errors with this command?
 Try logging out and logging back in to reinitialize the docker group permissions for you user.
+Be sure to activate the tethys environment after logging back in.

     Occasionally, you may encounter an error due to poor internet connection.
 Run the ``tethys docker init`` command repeatedly.
 It will pick up where it left off and eventually lead to success.
 When in doubt, try, try again.